-Vice Chancellor for University Advancement Professor and Thomas O'Brien Endowed Chair
+Vice Chancellor for University Advancement, Professor

 What do senior executives at EMC, Deutsche Bank, GE, State Street, Bain & Company, Morgan Stanley, Dunkin Brands, IBM, BNY Mellon, and McKinsey & Co. have in common?
 They and scores of other industry leaders (including 42,000 business professionals in 72 countries) are graduates of the Isenberg School of Management, recently ranked 6th among the nation's universities (tied with Cornell and just behind Harvard, MIT, Boston College, Northeastern, and Tufts) in providing CEOs for the Greater Boston area's business community.
 Our international reputation in business leadership, alternative investments, quality management, large-scale networks, organizational change and culture, behavioral accounting, and many other business activities underscores our pursuit of new knowledge that transforms markets and business practice.
 Just ask the students in our acclaimed academic programs-programs that have risen impressively in the national rankings.